BitterClod/CoCo-CoT/README.md

 # CoCo-CoT
-# our codes of this work is coming soon.
+# THe source code of our work is coming soon.